 How Total Connection ships surfactants

 Every surfactant shipment gets carrier screening, equipment matching, tank wash verification, hazmat documentation where applicable, and a dedicated account manager.
-Call 732-817-0401 or request a quote.
+For temperature-sensitive loads or time-critical oilfield shipments, we track in real time and coordinate directly with your receiving facility.

 Frequently Asked Questions